 Let’s talk about photography for a while.
 Not about how to take pictures or how to sell them, but just about photography.
-There has been a lot said, and written, about it in the last hundred years, and every attempt to define it in simple terms has failed.
+There has been a lot said and written about it in the last hundred years, and every attempt to define it in simple terms has failed.
 Why?
-Mostly because it has so many facets and usages that it is extremely hard, if not impossible, to make it fit in one definition.
-Also, which is probably the most important reason, it keeps on evolving and what was true a while back is challenged by new usages.
+Mostly because it has so many facets and usages that it is incredibly challenging, if not impossible, to make it fit in one definition.
+Also, which is probably the most important reason, it keeps on evolving, and what was right a while back is challenged by new usages.

 Photography, while being more than a hundred years old, is still in its infancy.
 It is as much a new medium today as the day it was born.
-Without a clear and define path to adulthood, it is being define as it grows.
+Without a clear and defined path to adulthood, it is being defined as it grows.
 We do know where it has been, we hardly know where it is going.

-Who would have predicted, even a decade ago, that one of the most popular usage of photography would be a tool that would allow you to take a picture only to see it permanently deleted within seconds of being seen ( snapchat) ? or that some of the most popular websites would be almost entirely made of photography (Instagram, buzzfeed, Icanhascheezburger )?
+Who would have predicted, even a decade ago, that one of the most popular practices of photography would be via a tool that takes a picture only to see it permanently deleted within seconds of being seen ( Snapchat)?
+Or that some of the most popular websites would be almost entirely made of photography (Instagram, Facebook, Pinterest )?

 Significance is the answer here.
-We see a significance in that moment we capture and that is what we want to share.
+We see a significance in that moment we capture, and that is what we want to share.
 Not the image itself but the significance of the moment.
 What it means to us.The cappuccino, the family event, the war, the sports final means something to us that we want to share with others.
-And that significance comes charged with emotions: happiness, sadness, concern, pride, loneliness, thirst, hunger, anger, and every possible facet of or emotional spectrum.
+And that significance comes charged with emotions: happiness, sadness, concern, pride, loneliness, thirst, hunger, anger, and every possible facet of our emotional spectrum.

-Thus by sharing our significant image we want to share the related emotions.
-It is clearly seen in photojournalisms or our son’s first bicycle ride.
+Thus by sharing our significant images, we want to share the related emotions.

-We do the same with pictures we did not take but share anyways.
-All those Pinterest, Tumblr, Facebook and twitter post that contain photographs are shared because we want to transfer the energy we got when we saw them to others.
-It made us laugh therefore it will make you laugh.
+We do the same with pictures that are not our own but share anyways.
+All those Pinterest, Tumblr, Facebook, and twitter posts that contain other’s photographs are shared because we want to transfer the energy we felt when we initially saw them.
+It made us laugh; therefore, it will make you laugh.
 It made us cry, clinch, think, and we expect you to react the same way.
 Energy transfer.

-Every photograph that we take, and ultimately share, is energy transfer.
-We use photography to communicate the energy we originally felt.
-Great photographs do this extremely well ( think of the classics) while others fail miserably.
+Every photograph that we take, and ultimately share, is that energy transfer.
+We use photography to communicate and pass along the energy we originally felt.
+Great pictures do this exceptionally well ( think of the classics).
 Others might need additional insider information to be able to achieve their purpose (context).
-But all have the same role to play.
+But all play the same role.

-Like written language, we all have a style we use to express that energy which is endemic to our personalities.
-We thus use the tools at our disposal to enhance our transfer, whether it is filters, camera bodies, lenses, composition or even platform, paper support and even framing.
+Like written language, we all have a style we use to express that energy, which is core to our personalities.
+We thus use the tools at our disposal to enhance our transfer, whether it is filters, camera bodies, lenses, composition or even platform, paper support, and even framing.
 Like written language, there are multiple ways to express our feelings.

 This energy transfer is well known in the marketing world.
-They heavily rely on it to create their advertisement art often using canned archetypes to purposely provoke the recipient’s emotions.
-They also, very often, use already charged photography to enhance their messaging, piggy backing on a already existing energy transfer.
+Advertisement often uses canned archetypes to purposely provoke the viewer’s wanted emotions, pulling on known levers.
+It also, very often, use already charged photography to enhance their messaging, piggybacking on an already existing energy transfer.
 Finally, it is what powers the vitality of an image.

-While we continue to try and define what photography is as it continues to define who we are, it is important to understand it’s role in communication protocols.
-It has established itself as an undeniable conduit of human emotions which can transfer energy from one human being to another via both space and time.
-It is time to recognize it and put it in the forefront of everything we do from now on.
+While we continue to try and define what photography is, photography continues to define who we are.
+It is essential to understand its role in our communication protocols.
+It has established itself as a critical fiber of the human social network, transferring energy from one human being to another beyond both space and time.